Pulse gunman's widow found not guilty

 "She doesn't go to the mosque, she searches for Hello Kitty on her website," defense attorney Charles Swift said in his closing argument.
 "We're supposed to believe she had long conversations with Omar Mateen about jihads?"

 Salman did not testify during the trial.
-If she is convicted on the terror charge, she could face life in prison.
+She faced life in prison.

 'I wish I had been more truthful'